Professor — Ph.D., 1979, University of Washington

 - Campus Mail Code: B5000

 Lance Bertelsen's research centers on eighteenth-century popular and material culture and its relation to literature.
-He is the author of The Nonsense Club (Oxford, 1986) and Henry Fielding at Work (Palgrave, 2000), and his essays appear in journals including ELH, Modern Philology, and Eighteenth-Century Studies.
-His current work concerns an understudied Yorkshire family, the Kings, their personal and political relationships with Edmund Burke, and the impact of one of them, Lieutenant James King, on the events and representations of Cook’s third voyage.
+He is the author of The Nonsense Club (Oxford, 1986) and Henry Fielding at Work (Palgrave, 2000).
+His current research concerns Captain James Cook's subordinates on the third voyage and their role in preserving and constructing its legacy.
 Bertelsen also has research interests in World War II; his essay, "San Pietro and the 'Art' and War" (Southwest Review, 1989) won the 1990 Texas Institute of Letters O.Henry Award.
-He currently holds the Iris Howard Regents Professorship in English Literature and has served five times as director of the Oxford English Summer Program and four times on the faculty of the Normandy Scholar Program.
+He currently holds the Iris Howard Regents Professorship in English Literature and has served six times as director of the Oxford English Summer Program and four times as faculty on the Normandy Scholar Program.

 UGS 302 • Representing War-W

 L.Bertelsen Office: Parlin 314